 What Causes Pins & Needles?

-The majority of pinched nerves and nerve compressions are only transient and quickly reversed with early treatment.
-However, neglect can lead to permanent nerve compression injuries, which may never recover.
+The majority of instances involving pinched nerves and nerve compressions are transient and respond well to early treatment.
+However, negligence in seeking appropriate care can result in lasting nerve compression injuries, which might not fully recover.

-Common Causes of Pinched Nerves
+Exploring the Common Causes of Pinched Nerves

 Nerve compression most frequently occurs in spinal joints.
 This can stem from a disc bulge or a bony arthritic spur that irritates and compresses the nerve.
 Sciatica is an example of an impaired nerve from your lower back.Additionally, compressions can manifest as the nerve navigates its way through or around muscles.
 Fortunately, your physiotherapist possesses the clinical skills to pinpoint these areas of concern.